taylorlapeyre/nav/README.md

 [nav "0.1.0"]
 ```

+### Reasoning

+[Ring][ring] might be my favorite framework.
+Its concepts are extraordinarily elegant, and its API is powerful.

+Ring is also very minimalistic by default.
+By definition, your application will use just one Ring handler.

+This is kind of limiting.
+How do we write modular code to do different things based on the URL if we only have one location to do so?

+Nav breaks apart that one HTTP handler into as many as you'd like, each mapped to a specific URL and HTTP method.

 ### Usage

 Nav is one function.
 The function takes a specially formatted map and turns it into a [ring][ring] handler function.
 That's all there is to it.